Loopring/protocols/DESIGN.md

 The design contains some mitigations for this problem.

 ### The many advantages of offchain balances:

+> Question (Daniel): with offchain balance, if user can withdral funds onchain, it also means the settlement with a new merkle root and proof will fail, won't it?
+Unless the withdrawal must be honored offchain (like an withdrawal approval).

 #### Immediate finality
 Offchain balances are guaranteed to be available for a short time in the future (until a withdrawal).
 This allows a CEX like experience.
 A DEX can settle a ring offchain and immediately show the final results to the user without having to wait on the onchain settlement.
 Using onchain balances, users can modify their balances/allowances directly by interfacing with the ethereum block chain.
 So finality is only achieved when the ring settlement is done on the ethereum blockchain.